Dresovense/orange3-textable/docs/doc/widgets/urls.rst

 Warnings
 ~~~~~~~~

-*No annotation key was provided for auto-numbering.*
+*Please enter an annotation key for auto-numbering.*
     The **Auto-number with key** checkbox has been selected and an annotation
     key must be specified in the text field on the right in order for
     computation and data emission to proceed.